-Use the Adjust Lines Within Margins dialog box (Master Guides & Grid > Adjust) to change the number of grid lines that fit within the margins of a master page.
+Use the Adjust Lines Within Margins dialog box (Master Guides & Grid > Adjust) to change the number of cells per line and the number of grid lines that fit within the margins of a master page.
 Many of the controls in this dialog box are also in the Text Settings tab; changes are reflected in both locations.